 The City of Port Lavaca has secured a treated water supply contract with GBRA for a firm supply of 3.2 MGD.
-The City is currently negotiating a new contract with GBRA.
+The City negotiated and approved a new contract with GBRA on April 11, 2016.

 The City operates on a single pressure plane with two 0.5 MG elevated storage tanks.
 GBRA reserves capacity in their ground storage tank to meet the City's TCEQ storage requirements.
 The City's distribution system has nine metered interconnects used by GBRA to pass water through the City to rural water customers.